ohthehugemanatee/db-to-ynab-golang/README.md

 * The token received from DB is good for a month, updated each time you run the sync.
 So as long as you're sync'ing more than once a month, you should only have to manually enter credentials once.
 * The token is kept in memory only; when you restart the application you will need to authenticate again.
 * The transactions created by this sync engine will be duplicated if you run manual CSV imports using the interface.
+* This application will duplicate transactions imported through other methods, eg CSV import or other tools.

 ## Current status

-It syncs the most recent 10 transactions since a fixed date, based on the transactions in the test account I got from DB.
+### Working

+* Sync cash accounts (checking, savings).
+It syncs the last 100 transactions every time you run it.
+No, you will not get duplicate transactions from these repeats.
+* Sync credit cards.
+It syncs the last 30 days of transactions every time you run it.

 ### TODO

-* update tests for full set of `/` behaviors.
 * refactor a bit for clarity.
+* improve test coverage.
-* include dockerfile in the repo
+* include dockerfile in the repo, publish on Docker hub
-* sync credit card accounts, too.
 * sync upcoming transactions which haven't posted yet.
-* publish on docker hub